mqsalzano/misc-data/README.md

 Code: BmchLDA.R

 This code was an attempt to types of runners (established from goals and/or volume of running) from biomechanical variables using a linear discriminant analysis.
+Several LDAs were run to see if runner types could be distinguished between: all 4 types, 3 types (excluding the least consistent runner group), and various pairs of types.